-The following information aims to provide answers to some of the common questions we've recieved about our secure site for property owners.
+The following information aims to provide answers to some of the common questions we've received about our secure site for property owners.

-If you continue to encounter issues with registering or logging into the site, call 311.
+If you continue to encounter issues with creating your profile or logging into the site, call 311.
 If you have concerns with the information about your property, call 311 and ask to speak with an assessor.

 No. Once you set up an online profile on and connect your property, you will have access to it as long as you own that property.

 At this time, we are offering enhanced services to the owners of residential properties only.
 However, we are making an extensive effort to extend this online service to non-residential property owners.